ALL Metrics

 Outcome

-The primary outcome of the study was the reduction in lower back pain intensity before and after a four-week intervention period.
+The primary outcome of the study was the reduction in lower back pain intensity before and after the four-week intervention period.
 Pain intensity was measured using a Visual Analog Scale (VAS).

 Tools for collecting information